deepakjois/luapackageloader/README.md

 # luapackageloader
-CTAN package to allow LuaTeX to load packages from the default `package.path` and `package.cpath` locations.
-This could be useful to load external Lua modules, including modules installed via [LuaRocks](https://luarocks.org).
+CTAN package to allow LuaTeX to load modules from the default `package.path` and `package.cpath` locations.
+This could be used to load external Lua modules outside the TEXMF tree, including modules installed via [LuaRocks](https://luarocks.org).

 ## Usage
 See the [PDF documentation](luapackageloader.pdf) for details.